A broad, balanced and inclusive curriculum

 As members of BANES School Sport Partnership the children enjoy a wide range of inter-school sports.
 Over the past year, we have sent teams of pupils to represent the school at boys and girls football, netball, cross-country, cricket and athletics.
 In addition, each year group from yr 2-6 enjoy a cluster festival at Wellsway Academy.

 We have had a number of individuals go even further and represent at County level in their chosen sport.
-Please see a summary of our fantastic year of sporting achievements for which Saltford Primary was awarded the ‘Gold’ School Games Mark .
+To read more about our ‘Gold’ School Games Mark please click here.
 This is a reward for our commitment to the development of competition across our school and into the community.

-For the latest news on our sporting achievements keep an eye on our sports reports section.
+For the latest news on all of our sporting achievements keep an eye on our sports reports section.

-We use the PSHE Association programme of study to help develop our PSHE curriculum.
-During the school year we cover three core themes:
+During the school year we cover 6 core themes:

-We teach PSHE in a variety of ways; as a discrete subject, through SEAL lessons, circle time, via assemblies and through other curriculum subjects.
+We teach PSHE in a variety of ways; as a discrete subject, through lessons, circle times, assemblies and through other curriculum subjects.
 As well as our outdoor educational visits, community work and activities, we have many visits from outside agencies.